 Area Calculator

-Calculate the area of rectangles, circles, triangles, and trapezoids.
-Perfect for geometry, construction, and everyday measurements.
+Calculate the area of rectangles, circles, triangles, and trapezoids with a clean, guided workflow.

 Total Area